OpenTechStrategies/streetcrm/INSTALL.md

 Now you can invoke `python manage.py runserver` from the proper environment.

+If you want to exit the `virtualenv` environment, run:

+        $ deactivate

 To run StreetCRM for production use, see the "HTTP Server" section below.